top of page

 Many years before learning about and beginning to give the violet flame, I look back and realize some experiences in my early years were preparing me for a time when I would have the opportunity to apply the violet flame in the same charitable and quiet way I experienced through another form of service long ago on Thanksgiving Day.

 When I was growing up, Thanksgiving at my grandparents really felt like a scene from this idyllic Norman Rockwell painting.
-I believe this is one reason Thanksgiving is still my favorite holiday now.
+I believe this is one reason Thanksgiving is still my favorite holiday.

 Norman Rockwell Thanksgiving painting.
 Freedom from Want